KB1629/finance-assistant/README.md

-click this link to direct to hosted website :   https://finance-assistant-9mgtxk3xtsrjfhr4mignsv.streamlit.app/
+click this link to direct to the hosted website :   https://finance-assistant-9mgtxk3xtsrjfhr4mignsv.streamlit.app/

 ---